Evavic44/Learn-JavaScript/README.md

 ### var

 This was the old way of declaring variables before (ES6) was introduced in 2015.
-Even though it is not recommended to use the `var` keyword in this time, it is still good to understand how it works for legacy reasons because you may see this in older codebases or tutorial online.
+Even though it is not recommended to use the `var` keyword in this time, it is still good to understand how it works for legacy reasons because you may see this in older codebases or tutorials online.

 **For Example:**